jesstei/GettingandCleaningData/CodeBook.md

 ### Subject
 The data set consists of 30 volunteers.
 The feature subject describes a single person as an integer value.

+## Required libraries within run_analysis.R

+The following libraries are loaded by the run_analysis.R script: plyr, dplyr, data.table and tidyr.

+## Variables within run_analysis.R
+The variables activities, features, trainX,  trainY, trainSub, testSub, testY, testX are used to read in the data set.

+columnNames provides the column names as string and are used to rename the labels from the columns of trainX and testX to descriptive variable names.

+observations consists of all data sets within testX and trainX.
+ActivitiesID is used to merge testY and trainY.
+Finally, subjects describes all participating persons and thus are used to merge testSub and trainSub.

+The variable subset only consists of columns with column name including mean and std and thus reduces the data set to 10299 observations and 86 variables.

+The variable firstdataset merges the variables subset, subjects and activitiesID to retrieve a complete dataset in a single variable.

+firstdatasetActivity and firstdatasetSubject provide the activity and subject data as factor.
+This transformation is necessary to perform the next command.

+The groupedDataSet consists of data grouped by eas of activity and subject.
+The dataset of groupedDataSet consists of 180 observations and 88 variables, because activity and subject is now duplicated.
+These two columns are dropped using groupedDataSet[,90] = NULL and groupedDataSet[,89] = NULL.